scrtdd

 Type: int

 Minimum number of neighbours required by an event.
-Events not satisfying this condition will not be used.
+Events not satisfying this condition will not be used in the relocation.
 Default is 4.

 Note

-profile.$name.doubleDifferenceSystem.phaseFiltering.* Exclude not optimal phases from the DD system.
+profile.$name.doubleDifferenceSystem.phaseFiltering.* Exclude non-optimal phases from the DD system.

 profile.$name.doubleDifferenceSystem.phaseFiltering.minStationToEventPairDistRatio